-The combined weight of occupants and cargo should never exceed XXX lbs. or YYY kg.
-Otherwise, damage to the vehicle and unstable driving conditions may result.
+The combined weight of occupants and cargo should never exceed XXX kg or YYY lbs.
+Otherwise, this could

-- Determine the combined weight of the driver and passengers that will be riding in your vehicle. - Subtract the combined weight of the driver and passengers from XXX pounds or YYY kilograms.
+- damage the vehicle and produce unstable vehicle operating conditions. ◀ - Determine the combined weight of the driver and passengers that will be riding in your vehicle. - Subtract the combined weight of the driver and passengers from XXX pounds or YYY kilograms. - 4.
 The resulting figure equals the available amount of cargo and luggage load capacity.
-For example, if the XXX amount equals 1,400 lbs. and there will be four 150-lb. passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs.:

-1,400 lbs. minus 750 lbs. = 650 lbs.

-- Determine the combined weight of luggage and cargo being loaded on the vehicle.
+For example, if the XXX amount equals 1,400 lbs and there will be four 150-lbs passengers in your vehicle, the amount of available cargo and luggage load capacity is 650 lbs: - 1,400 lbs minus 750 lbs = 650 lbs. - Determine the combined weight of luggage and cargo being loaded on the vehicle.
 That weight may not safely exceed the available cargo and luggage load capacity calculated in step 4. - 6.
 If your vehicle will be towing a trailer, part of the load from your trailer will be transferred to your vehicle.
 Consult the manual for transporting a trailer to determine how this may reduce the available cargo and luggage load capacity of your vehicle.